 - Apply at the same time.
 As you’ll need to tell an insurer whether you’ve previously had an application for pre-existing condition cover rejected, it’s a good idea to apply to multiple insurers at the same time.

 - Medications.
-You’ll need to take sufficient medications with you to last the duration of your trip, so discuss your requirements with your Cystic Fibrosis specialist.
-Packing an extra two weeks’ worth of supplies is recommended.
+You’ll need to take sufficient medications with you to last the duration of your trip, so discuss your requirements with your cystic fibrosis specialist.
+Packing an extra 2 weeks’ worth of supplies is recommended.
 You should also be aware that some medications cannot be imported into certain countries, and make sure to familiarise yourself with the restrictions regarding what you can and cannot take as carry-on baggage on an international flight.

 - Oxygen.
-Chat to your Cystic Fibrosis specialist about whether the slightly reduced amount of oxygen in an aeroplane cabin could impact your condition.
-If you need to take oxygen with your for the flight, you’ll need a prescription and medical certificate from your doctor.
+Chat to your cystic fibrosis specialist about whether the slightly reduced amount of oxygen in an aeroplane cabin could impact your condition.
+If you need to take oxygen with you for the flight, you’ll need a prescription and medical certificate from your doctor.

 - Immunisations.
 Contact your doctor several months before your holiday is due to begin for information about the necessary vaccinations and immunisations for your destination.

 - Know your destination.
 Consider the climate, terrain, altitude and specific health risks of your destination before you travel.
 Researching other issues such as wheelchair accessibility may also be a useful step.